ADS4GPTs/ads4gpts/libs/js-sdk/ads4gpts-langchain/README.md

 ### Prerequisites

 -   Node.js 18.0.0+
+-   (Optional) OpenAI Account and API Key
+    -   In order to use the ads4gpts_agent you
+    -   Sign up at OpenAI and obtain an API key.
 -   ADS4GPTs API Key
     -   Obtain an API key for the ADS4GPTs service at https://ads4gpts.com/contact-us